ebenz99/Mandelbrot_Tensor_Windows_Adaptation/README.md

 **Up-to-date Pip**

 With this version of Python, you probably have a pip around version 8.
 Get the most current version by entering the command 'python -m pip install --upgrade pip'

+## To Run:

+1. Clone or Download this repository somewhere onto your computer
+2. Open commandline and navigate to the directory with this repository
+3. Ensure your python and pip versions are correct ("python -V" and "python -m pip install --upgrade pip")
+4. Install the requirements.
+This can be done with "pip install -r requirements.txt"
+5. Run the program with the command "python mandelbro.py"
+6. View your created image with the command "out.bmp"
+7. Edit the sharpness of the image by increasing or decreasing the x line "for i in range(<x>): step.run()"
+8. Rerun to get new image